Achievable logoAchievable logo

 When a problem asks you to evaluate a definite integral, it’s asking for the net signed area of f(x) from x=a to x=b.

 Later, you’ll learn techniques for evaluating definite integrals when the integrand is more complicated.
-For now, the next examples use simple geometric areas to build intuition for what the notation means.
+For now, the next examples use simple geometric areas.

 Examples